-- ▶ Simulation of an error detected during SPS error monitoring - Remote control of a device using SNMP, such as switching on a camera
+- ▶ Simulation of an error detected during SPS error monitoring - ▶ Remote control of a device using SNMP, such as switching on a camera

-□ Open the Diagnostics > Status Configuration > Signal Contact dialog, Global tab.
-To control the signal contact manually, in the Configuration frame, select the Manual setting item from the Mode drop-down list. $\ \square$ To open the signal contact, you select the open radio button in the Configuration frame. \square To close the signal contact, you select the close radio button in the Configuration frame. \square Apply the settings temporarily.
-To do this, click the \checkmark button.
-To all and to the Diville of LEVEO and to enable To change to the Privileged EXEC mode. configure To change to the Configuration mode.

-signal-contact 1 mode manual

-To select the manual setting mode for signal contact 1.

-signal-contact 1 state open

-signal-contact 1 state closed

-To open signal contact 1.
+□ Open the Diagnostics > Status Config guration > Signal Contact dialog, Global tab. ☐ To control the signal contact manually, in the Configuration frame, select the Manual setting item from the Mode drop-down list. $\ \square$ To open the signal contact, you select the open radio button in the Configuration frame. \Box To close the signal contact, you se elect the close radio button in the Configuration frame. $\ \square$ Apply the settings temporarily.
+To do this, click the 🗸 button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. signal-contact 1 mode manual To select the manual setting mode for signal contact 1. signal-contact 1 state open To open signal contact 1. signal-contact 1 state closed To close signal contact 1.